bgamari/ghc-wiki-import/float-more-eqs2018.md

 My core hypothesis is that levels can help us determine if a wanted equality `w` can be floated out from under a set `gs` of given constraints without thereby losing access to some possible solutions of `w` (those involving at least one `g` in `gs`).
 Currently, GHC is quite conservative and does not float `w` if it's possible that one of the givens might be an equality.
 With more effort, it should be possible to determine that particular givens are not relevant to a particular wanted equality, and that's what I'm exploring.
-I'm specifically focused on skolems with a higher `TcLevel`, which arise from `RankNTypes`.
+I'm specifically focused on skolems with a greater `TcLevel`, which arise from `RankNTypes`.